 What already was planned for November 2021 now finaly could happen: the record release party of I'm Your Stalkers EP "Hollow" at Ostpol Dresden.
 In the end it became a night framed by a lot of art.
 The record cover shows paintings of Dresden artist Claudia Kleiner, the design for t-shirts and hoodies was made by Michael "Spacke" Kremer (RIP) and if this wasn't enough I was able to do 2 versions of a gigposter - one red and one blue.

-Due to me making a gigposter for Desperate Journalist when they played Scheune Dresden back in 2018 the contact with the band never broke off and now finaly I was able to do another one for their gig February, 19th in 2022 at the Lafayette in London.
+Due to making a gigposter for Desperate Journalist when they played Scheune Dresden back in 2018 contact with the band never broke off and now finaly I was able to do another one for their gig February, 19th 2022 at the Lafayette in London.
 The idea behind with a typewriter and the pool of blood is as simple as self-explanatory but there is enough space for any viewer's interpretation.
 A limited amount of the posters went sold out at the gig and a couple more are now available inside my shop.
-Success like that always is the best compliment to receive and I'm honoured and humbled and of course greatful to the band for this opportunity.
+I'm honoured and humbled and of course greatful to the band for this opportunity.
 Pics below will get you an impression of the making of.